 At the EcoTarium

-The EcoTarium is home to a pair of bald eagles.
-Our male eagle, Justice, was found in the Great Lakes area with a bullet in his wing and arrived here in 1983.
-Our female eagle, Liberty, was found with a broken wing walking on the ground in Maine and arrived here in 1998.
-Both are now flightless birds and cannot be released to the wild.
-Their netted habitat is specially designed to keep flightless birds safe.
-While they have laid eggs several times, they have not successfully had any offspring, since their wing injuries make mating more difficult.
-You’ll meet our Eagles as you walk toward the main entrance and Sundial Plaza from the upper parking lot.
+The EcoTarium is home to Justice, a 41 year-old-male, who was found in the Great Lakes area with a bullet in his wing and arrived here in 1983.
+He is a flightless bird and cannot be released into the wild.
+His netted habitat is specially designed to keep flightless birds safe.
+You’ll meet our Eagle as you walk toward the main entrance and Sundial Plaza from the upper parking lot.

 The possession and exhibition of the eagles is by permission of the U.S. Fish and Wildlife Service.